Knowing your real hourly wage is the shockingly simple way to slash your spending!

-Let’s look on the bright side of the things.
-With my job, I get adult social interaction, sometimes free food, and during my commute is when I listen to podcasts.
-Oh, I forgot my commute, which can be 45-75 minutes each way depending on traffic (20 miles each way).
+Let’s look on the bright side of things.
+With my job, I get adult social interaction, sometimes free food, and during my commute, I listen to podcasts.
+Oh, I forgot my commute, which can be 45-75 minutes each way, depending on traffic (20 miles each way).
 It’s lost time, but I fill it by listening to financial podcasts, so I am learning.

 What to do now?
 How does this impact my spending?

 In figuring out my real hourly wage, there are a few points that are rising to the top.
 Firstly, is my job worth it?
 Secondly, how does this affect my spending habits?

 Let’s start with my job.
 I do very much enjoy my job.
 I work for a small Pacific NW company where I focus on community partnerships with non-profits and help employees experience the joy of volunteering with those who need a bit of extra love & support.
 It’s a great job, and I enjoy it.
 (It’s important to note that our family’s health insurance is through my Husband’s work.)

 When I think about my spending, I think I will have a different lens when buying items.
 Really asking myself, “is this worth it?”.
 For example, I would like a new pair of jeans, as my favorite ones are worn out.
 I get jeans for about $80 at Nordstrom Rack.
 So $80 / $7.59 an hour for my real hourly wage = 10.54 hours worth of work.
 Ummm…. yeah, I’ll pass on jeans for a while.

 Knowing your real hourly wage can make a big impact on your shopping patterns & spending triggers.
 When you know that you worked so hard for your days’ pay, is that worth one night of a bar tab?
 It’s all up to you!